aadilmallick/my-notes-docusaurus/docs/linux/09-vim.md

 ## Basic VIM

+### Intro

+Here is all the important terminology:

+- **Buffer**: A buffer is a representation of a file in memory.
+When you edit a buffer, you are not directly editing the file.
+To save changes, you must write the buffer to the file.
+- **Window**: A window is something that displays a buffer.
+A buffer can remain in memory even after a window is closed, meaning the underlying content is still available.

+### Opening VIM

-To open vim, run the `vim <textfile.txt>` command to open up a specific command in vim.
+To open vim, run the `vi <textfile.txt>` command to open up a specific command in vim.

 ### Modes